SathyaBhat/sathyabh.at/content/kiama-2025/index.md

 The moment you start applying throttle, the roughness and loudness of the engine kick in, and not in a very nice way.
 My main frustrations with the car were:

 * Annoying 'safety aids': the number one cause of my stress while driving was the Haval's really annoying, ridiculous safety aids.
-The Haval comes with a driver monitoring setup which barks at you with inane prompts like "Hey don't stray" a lane keeping assist that is extremely sensitive and throws a big "Emergency Lane," "Keeping activated" (in separate lines), which makes absolutely no sense, and a bong or beep every few minutes – it was just so annoying.
+The Haval comes with a driver monitoring setup which barks at you with inane prompts like "Hey don't stray," a lane keeping assist that is extremely sensitive and throws a big "Emergency Lane," "Keeping activated" (in separate lines), which makes absolutely no sense, and a bong or beep every few minutes – it was just so annoying.
 These safety aids are more likely to be a huge distraction than a safety aid.
 * No physical buttons – I know Tesla's UI looks funky and stuff, but not having any physical dials for aircon is a nightmare, especially when the 'safety aids' mentioned above don't let you change it easily.
 * Weird steering column controls – I legit thought the steering column controls were broken because it didn't let me switch to see fuel economy or the currently playing music on the heads-up display.
 I found out much later that I either have to disable the lane keeping assistance, or do an arcane incantation of holding the "OK button" for a few seconds, and then use the "back" button to navigate through the options.
 What a bizarre setup!
 * Bad sound system – the sound system was just bad.
 The music sounded very hollow and tinny.
 I mean, I am no audiophile, but yeah, it was exceptionally poor.